AdzCoder/AtomicFisher/README.md

 ## Contributing

 This is an educational project.
 If you'd like to suggest improvements or report bugs, please open an issue on GitHub.

+## Licence

+MIT Licence — see the [LICENCE](LICENSE) file for details.

+---

+*For questions or issues related to this educational project, please refer to the original coursework documentation or contact the development team through appropriate academic channels.*